 - Hazmat, Not Hard Rubbish: If your battery is damaged, do not throw it on the pile with the ruined carpet.
 A crushed or punctured battery in a garbage truck is a fire waiting to happen.
 Contact your local council for specific hazardous disposal instructions.

-For Industry Leaders:
+For Industry Experts:

 - Launch “Amnesty” Inspections: Offer a fixed-price safety check.
 Use thermal imaging cameras to detect internal hotspots in DC isolators and inverters that might look dry on the outside but are arcing on the inside.